 A major component of Tolar’s approach is helping clients get the most from the infrastructure they already have, rather than requiring new investments.
 Tolar’s solution for ABJ included upgrading and virtualizing their existing server within the first year, saving ABJ more than $30,000 compared with buying a new server to support their needs.

 According to Southall, “Tolar’s suggestion of optimizing rather than replacing our servers was great.
 It’s something we never thought of and that saved us tens of thousands of dollars.”

-Tolar began the project by migrating ABJ’s existing PopMail email service to Office 365 Outlook, ensuring that the equipment and servers were able to accommodate the new requirements and providing user training on the new tools.
-Next, Tolar implemented the new cloud-based Office 365 productivity suite.
+Tolar began the project by migrating ABJ’s existing PopMail email service to Microsoft 365 Outlook, ensuring that the equipment and servers were able to accommodate the new requirements and providing user training on the new tools.
+Next, Tolar implemented the new cloud-based Microsoft 365 productivity suite.

 As more than 98 percent of ABJ’s users use Outlook web access or mobile apps to access their email, installing Outlook and other applications on user devices was not a major focus.
 However, one software application that was implemented for all users was Teams, which was installed on all mobile phones, workstations and other devices.

 Tolar also upgraded ABJ’s existing server to accommodate their electronic medical records (EMR) software, ensuring that all systems were fully HIPAA compliant and met security requirements.
 This included setting up encryption for outbound emails.

 To improve patient intake in the waiting room, Tolar also helped implement tablets to replace previous paper-based processes.
 These new systems allow patients to check in and make payments directly from the tablets; implementing them required installing a new server to accommodate the tablets, as well as upgrading the wireless network within the office.